 The Financial Literacy and Economic Justice Conference (referred to as “Flejcon”) is an annual, student-organized event drawing together faculty, administrative offices, community partners, and student leaders in facilitating workshops on financial literacy and economic justice to the greater student body.
 Core workshop topics will include an introduction to tax return filing, planning a personal budget, navigating student financial aid, and tackling the rising cost of tuition and housing.
 In the late afternoon, students will convene on the keynote address, which will feature major figures on the topics of poverty and socioeconomic justice.

 Flejcon began as a Big Ideas at Berkeley entry in 2015 that won 1st place in “Improving Student Life".
-The second conference was held on April 9, 2017.
-The third conference will be held on February 4, 2018.
+Two conferences have been held since on April 9, 2017 and February 4, 2018 respectively.
+Our next conference is scheduled for February 10, 2019.

 Financial stress is a pervasive socioeconomic and health problem at UC Berkeley that is set to grow in the years ahead.
 In the 2014 Undergraduate Experience Survey administered at UC Berkeley, 67% of students reported being concerned about paying for their undergraduate education.
 In response to the rising cost of education, 47% of students have skipped meals, and 88% of students have cut down on personal/recreation spending.
 Moreover, on campus 65% of students depend upon some form of financial aid to afford their degree.
 Against a backdrop of rising tuition costs, reduced government funding for public education, and the high cost of living in the San Francisco Bay Area – these statistics underline the grim reality of the socioeconomic welfare of students on campus.